 MUSIC THERAPY

 Explore Listen and Learn Music and meet the board certified music therapist behind it all, Rachel Rambach.
 You will find full versions of songs to sing with your child and she even offers the chance to create Custom Listen & Learn CDs with 10 of your favorite songs.
-She will even personalize Hello, Birthday and Good-bye songs for your child, student or class.
+She will even personalize Hello, and Good-bye songs for your child, student or class.
 Wow!
 Check out all of the cute Counting Songs.
 I am so thrilled to have found her website.
 My own child, Matthew, and I have been having so much fun singing and laughing and loving our music time together thanks to Rachel.

 What Is It Like to Raise A Child With A Disability?